-A charming 1930s detached family home set in generous gardens to all sides, much of which is south facing, with a good sized one double bedroom detached annexe.
+A charming 1930s detached family home set in generous gardens to all sides, WITH ADDITIONAL generous one double bedroom DETACHED ANNEXE.
 The property is conveniently located on a sought after quiet private road, yet convenient for all the amenities of the large village of Cheddar, with countryside views and walks to all sides, views best enjoyed from the bedrooms/balcony.
 Amenities include a leisure centre with swimming pool, various shops and a crazy golf course to name a few.
 Good local schools and easy access to Wells, Bath and Bristol make this an appealing place to bring up a family,

 Entrance Lobby 9'10 x 11'2